euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ### permit

 Instead of invoking the EVC directly, signed messages called `permit`s can also be provided to the EVC.
-Permits can be invoked by anyone, but they will execute on behalf of the signer of the permit message.
+Permits can be invoked by the specified sender (or anyone under certain circumstances), but they will execute on behalf of the signer of the permit message.
 They are useful for implementing "gasless" transactions.

 Permits are EIP-712 typed data messages with the following fields:

 * `signer`: The address to execute the operation on behalf of.
+* `sender`: The address of the `msg.sender` which is expected to execute the data signed by the `signer`.
 * `nonceNamespace` and `nonce`: Values used to prevent replaying permit messages, and for sequencing (see below)
 * `deadline`: A timestamp after which the permit becomes invalid.
 * `value`: The value of native currency that is expected to be sent to the EVC